-The German government will likely announce the participants of a much anticipated commission on exiting coal power following a cabinet meeting on Wednesday 23 May.
+The German government has delayed the launch of a much anticipated commission on exiting coal power for a second time, now scheduled to take place on Wednesday, 30 May.
 A strategy paper seen by the Clean Energy Wire states that economic considerations come first in the commission's approach but confirms that a final government report on how to approach Germany's coal exit will still be compiled still in 2018.

 The coal commission – officially called “Special Commission on Growth, Structural Economic Change and Employment” – is supposed to bring policymakers, industry representatives, labour unions and possibly environmental NGOs to the table to decide on a roadmap and a clear end date for coal-fired power production.